1 new death, 21 new COVID-19 cases reported in Wichita County

-WICHITA COUNTY, Texas (TNN) - The Wichita Falls-Wichita County Public Health District confirmed one new death and 21 new COVID-19 cases in Wichita County on Tuesday.
-There were also 72 new recoveries.
+WICHITA COUNTY, Texas (TNN) - The Wichita Falls-Wichita County Public Health District reported one new COVID-19 related death and twenty-one new cases on Monday.
+There were also 24 new recoveries.

-194 patients are currently recovering at home while 19 are in the hospital.
-There are currently five patients in critical condition.
+124 patients are currently recovering at home while nine are in the hospital.
+There are currently three patients in critical condition.

 The health district is also reporting the number of people who have received the COVID-19 vaccine in Wichita County: